Organoactinide chemistry: Complexes of substituted cyclooctatetraenes

+Due to the drawbacks of the unsubstituted cyclooctatetraene (COT) ligand in organoactinide chemistry, namely low solubility and poor crystallinity, substituted COT ligands are often employed in the synthesis of actinocene complexes.

 Many substituted uranocenes have been synthesized.
 The methodology followed was the same as for simple U(COT)2, but the properties of some of the compounds were found to be different.

 The tetraphenylcyclooctatetraene complex was found to be completely air stable by Streitwieser.
 This high stability is probably due to the hindering effects of the phenyl groups, protecting the U4+ center from an attack by oxygen.

 All these derivatives are much more soluble in organic solvents such as benzene, in which they form green solutions that are more air sensitive than the crystalline solids.

 Plutonium also forms a sandwich complex with 1,4-bis(trimethylsilyl)cyclooctatetraenyl (1,4-COT’’) and its 1,3 isomer.
 This compound is prepared by the oxidation of the anionic green Pu(III) complex Li(THF)4[Pu(1,4-COT’’)2] with cobalt(II) chloride which leads to the formation of Pu(1,4-COT’’)(1,3-COT’’).
 The reaction is easily noticeable by the THF solution changing to a dark red colour, characteristic of Pu(IV).

 The neptunium equivalent with the trisubstituted COT’’’ has also been reported and the complexes of both the tri- and di- substituted ligands with thorium and uranium are well known.
 They were synthesized according to the following reaction schemes:

+Due to limited isotope availability and scarcity of laboratory infrastructure, transplutonium organoactinide complexes are rarely isolated.
+In 2025, utilizing a hexahydrodicyclopenta[8]annulene ligand (hdcCOT) and 0.3 milligrams of berkelium-249, researchers at Lawrence Berkeley National Laboratory synthesized berkelocene, the first actinocene with a new actinide in over 50 years.
+The indigo crystals of the complex were characterized, with coordination resembling that of uranocene.

 Cyclopentadiene complexes

 Tris(cyclopentadienyl)actinide complexes

 Most trivalent f block elements form compounds with cyclopentadiene with the formula M(Cp)3.
 These complexes have been isolated up to californium, with the einsteinium equivalent having been observed in the gas phase.

 The synthesis of the AnCp3 usually follows the reaction scheme shown above with a few more added steps that are sometimes needed to synthesize the trichlorides from the commercially supplied oxides.
 Nevertheless, other syntheses are also used by some authors: alkali metal cyclopentadienides can be used instead of the beryllium complex, and An(IV) complexes can also be used via a reductive elimination reaction.

-These compounds have been known since the sixties, however until 2018 only the neptunium compound was structurally characterised.
+These compounds have been known since the sixties, however until 2017 only the neptunium compound was structurally characterised.
 Kovàcs and coworkers were able to analyse the plutonium and uranium complexes, finding that all three structures were similar, with an asymmetrical distribution of cylopentadienide ligands and a higher covalent character to the carbon-actinide bond than in organolanthanide compounds.